Diving - The adventure continues!

 These two trips, though, were punctuated with a popular trip to Swanage for the end of their 'lifeboat week'.
 I'd arranged a couple of days diving there the previous year with little interest (only Ria and Dawn, then inexperienced Ocean Divers, came along on the first day and I was alone on the second, diving with strangers, but it had been good even so - It never bothers me to dive with different people and they'd all been competent, confident divers).
 As a trip was planned the week before to Porthkerris, I almost canceled the plans, but it seemed that a few people were interested and as the time got nearer we had 9 and 8 divers booked onto the shuttles for the two days!

-As it turned out that we only had Sports Divers and above, we decided to focus on the wrecks at their depths, many of whom hadn't dived the Kyarra, Aeolian Sky or Carentan.
+As it turned out that we only had Sports Divers and above, we decided to focus on the wrecks at their depths, as many of them hadn't dived the Kyarra, Aeolian Sky or Carentan.

-Luckily we found the vis better on the Carentan that afternoon and the enthusiasm levels for this smaller wreck were much higher, except from John, who's neck seal leaked and filled his drysuit!
+Luckily we found the vis better on the Carentan that afternoon and the enthusiasm levels for this smaller wreck were much higher, except from John, whose neck seal leaked and filled his drysuit!

 Many of us planned to dive the Aeolian Sky and the Fleur again the next day, but the weather was against us and the skipper informed us that diving the Sky wasn't going to be possible in a phone call that evening.
 A couple of people decided to go home early, but most stayed and watched another couple of bands and enjoyed a fun evening.